ga-curriculum/intro-to-ai-agentic-workflows/ai-agents/README.md

 ## The Concept of Agentic Workflows
 Agentic workflows are structured processes where AI agents coordinate to achieve complex goals through a combination of:
-- Planning and breaking down tasks
+- Planning and breaking down tasks.
-- Executing actions via tools and APIs
+- Executing actions via tools and APIs.
-- Monitoring progress and adapting strategies
+- Monitoring progress and adapting strategies.
-- Maintaining context across multiple steps
+- Maintaining context across multiple steps.

 ### Detailed Workflow Components
 | **Component** | **Description** | **Example** |